sosueme99/robobarista/README.md

 # Robobarista

-## Simple serverless app deployed with AWS SAM
+## Simple serverless coffee app deployed with AWS SAM

 This SAM application show a simple serverless coffee ordering app.
 It should NOT be used in a production environment as it exposes an HTTP API endpoint from AWS API Gateway